kochm/wp-mendeley-plugin/readme.txt

 == Screenshots ==

 == Change log ==

+= 0.8.8 (30.01.2014)
+* do not include log output in output caching
+* bug fix: CSL formatting now works again (problem with missing elements in output e.g. journal title)

+= 0.8.7 (29.01.2014)
+* refactoring of filtering code to deal with minor problems

+= 0.8.6 (29.01.2014)
+* corrected name of "My Publications" widget
+* again set maximum number of documents (to 10000) since omitting this value sometimes defaults to 10 ...

 = 0.8.5 (29.01.2014)
 * using cURL to load CSL files (instead of get_file_content)